SooinDev/SooinDev/README.md

 ### 💭 Philosophy

-*"Clean code is not just about syntax—it's about crafting solutions that future developers will thank you for."*
+*"Solid backend architecture with Spring, beautiful mobile experiences with Flutter—building the full stack one commit at a time."*

-**🚀 Open to collaboration • 💼 Available for backend engineering opportunities**
+**🚀 Open to collaboration • 💼 Available for backend engineering & Flutter development opportunities**

 ---